-After hopping on, meeting our captain and skipper, we headed straight out into the open sea.
+After hopping on, and meeting our captain and skipper, we headed straight out into the open sea.

 The winds were pretty low, which made the swells quite small – this was a blessing as it meant we could more easily spot some of the puffins (and the islands themselves).

 You see, Steve had called us a few days before to say he’d heard reports of a few thousand puffins that have just come back to the islands.
 This instantly got excited and I swear I didn’t take my eyes off the ocean for the majority of the journey.

 Keeping our fingers crossed, we came closer and closer to the Farne Islands.

 It was tense, I’d still not spotted any puffins…

 …though, we saw loads of other sea birds.

 We whisked past the inner Farne Islands and headed further out to sea, towards Staple Island.